shafiquejamal/kafka-zookeeper-kerberos/README-Kerberos.md

 Follow the steps below for primary, secondary, etc, KDCs.

 1. Get a static IP address.
 If using AWS, this would be an Elastic IP.
+If using Google Cloud, you would reserve a static IP address and then link it to your VM instance.

 2. Decide on a subdomain, e.g. `foo-01.mydomain.com`, and create a DNS entry to direct `foo-01.mydomain.com` to the above static IP address.

-3. Create an EC2 instance or get a VPS.
+3. Create an EC2 instance, Google Cloud VM instance,  or get a VPS.
 If using EC2, you might consider one of the Debian Stretch community AMIs (I chose `debian-stretch-hvm-x86_64-gp2-2017-12-17-65723`).
 I selected a T2 Micro with 1 GB RAM and 8 GB Magnetic Storage.
 For the Security Group, allow traffic to ports 22 (TCP, for SSH) and 88 (UDP, for Kerberos).
 Assign your static IP address to this instance.

+    If using Google Compute Cloud, currently Debian 9 Stretch is the default VM image.

 4. This step is relevant only for ZooKeeper servers, but might be useful for Kerberos and Kafka servers as well: make sure that a reverse DNS look up on your static IP address resolves to `foo-01.mydomain.com`.
 If you're using AWS, see [here](https://aws.amazon.com/blogs/aws/reverse-dns-for-ec2s-elastic-ip-addresses/) for how to request AWS to set up the mapping for a reverse DNS lookup.
-If a reverse DNS lookup does not resolve to `foo-01.mydomain.com`, then connecting to your ZooKeeper Server from the ZooKeeper client will not work (though there is a hacky workaround).
+If a reverse DNS lookup does not resolve to `foo-01.mydomain.com`, then connecting to your ZooKeeper Server from the ZooKeeper client will not work.

+    If using Google Cloud, the process is easier - you can [create a PTR record](https://cloud.google.com/compute/docs/instances/create-ptr-record) and then verify it by creating a TXT record as per the instructions you will get at the page for creating a PTR record.

-5. SSH into your instance, and run the `update` and `upgrade` commands, and install `java`:
+5. Make sure that port 22 is open.
+SSH into your instance, and run the `update` and `upgrade` commands, and install `java`:

     ```
     sudo apt-get update && sudo apt-get -y upgrade